This post may contain affiliate links, view our disclosure.

 The History of Żurek

-Żurek dates back centuries in Poland, originating as a peasant dish due to its simple, inexpensive ingredients.
-Over time, it evolved into a national favorite, being served in restaurants and home kitchens alike.
-Today, it remains a staple in Polish cuisine, often enjoyed in a bread bowl for an extra rustic touch.
+This soup dates back centuries in Poland.
+It originated as a peasant dish because of its simple, inexpensive ingredients.
+Over time, it evolved into a national favorite and started being served in restaurants as well as home kitchens.
+Today it’s still a staple in Polish cuisine, and is frequently served in a rustic bread bowl to make it even heartier.

 To make your own rye starter from scratch, you’ll need: